TIBCOSoftware/mashling-recipes/recipes/envoy/mashling-envoy-front-proxy/README.md

 	git clone https://github.com/TIBCOSoftware/mashling-recipes
 	cd mashling-recipes\recipes\envoy\mashling-envoy-front-proxy

-Note: If you are trying in linux/ubuntu without VM.
-Use local machine ip instead of $(docker-machine ip default) in subsequent steps.
+Note: If you are trying in linux/ubuntu without VM, use local machine ip instead of $(docker-machine ip default) in subsequent steps.
 We have verified on linux/ubuntu.

 Create a docker-machine